Oklahoma Wranglers

 The Oklahoma Wranglers were a professional arena football team based in Oklahoma City, Oklahoma.
 They were members of the Central (1996–1997) and Western (1998–2001) Division of the American Conference of the Arena Football League (AFL).
 They previously played as the Memphis Pharaohs and Portland Forest Dragons.
-The team played at the Myriad, now known as the Cox Convention Center, in downtown Oklahoma City.
+The team played at the Myriad, now known as the Myriad Convention Center, in downtown Oklahoma City.

 History

 Memphis Pharaohs (1995–1996)

 The Memphis Pharaohs played at the Pyramid Arena in Memphis, Tennessee, in 1995 and 1996.
 The team was named the Pharaohs because the capital of ancient Egypt was Memphis, Egypt, and because they literally played their home games in a pyramid.
 Memphis saw a return of the sport with the Memphis Xplorers of af2.

 Portland Forest Dragons (1997–1999)

 After a winless 1996 season, the team relocated to Portland, Oregon, where they played for three seasons as the Portland Forest Dragons.
 In years of 1997, 1998, and 1999, the Forest Dragons compiled records of 2–12, 4–10, and 7–7, never making the playoffs while in Portland.
 During the 1998 season the team featured receiver Oronde Gadsden, who won the league's Rookie of the Year award, and went on to sign with the NFL's Miami Dolphins.
 Portland would see a return of the AFL in 2014 with the Portland Thunder, renamed the Portland Steel in 2016.